 - Precision Frame - Improves horizontal recoil control.

 - Rapid-Fire Frame - Increases ammo reserves.
 Improves reloading speed on an empty magazine.

 Primary weapons are the most common used weapons, and use standard Primary Ammo that is common to find.
 In PvP, players spawn with a large amount of ammunition.

 - Auto Rifles - Fully-automatic.
 Their intristic perks include Adaptive, High-Impact, Lightweight, Precision, and Rapid-Fire frames.

 - Combat Bows - Hand-drawn.
 While they can be fast to reload, each arrow must be drawn prior to firing by holding down the Primary Fire button.
 Pressing the Reload button cancels the current draw.
 Their intristic perks include Lightweight and Precision frames.
-Precision Combat Bows sacrifice draw speed for higher damage output.
-Added in Season 4 and currently requires the Forsaken expansion.
+Added in Season 4.

 - Hand Cannons - Semi-automatic with a slow rate-of-fire.
 Their intristic perks include Adaptive, Lightweight, Precision, and Aggressive frames.

 - Pulse Rifles - Three-round burst fire.
 Their intristic perks include Adaptive, Aggressive, High-Impact, Lightweight, and Rapid-Fire frames.
 Aggressive Pulse Rifles fire in four-round bursts.